-AFAO is guided in its work by the Rules under which AFAO is registered.
-Our Rules can be found here.
+AFAO is guided in its work by the Constitution under which AFAO is registered as a company limited by guarantee.
+Our Constitution can be found here

-AFAO’s objectives and strengths are derived from its members and their communities and, accordingly, AFAO provides leadership, is guided by, promotes, coordinates and supports the shared goals of its members and the communities they represent in all of its endeavours.
+AFAO’s objectives and strengths are derived from its members and their communities.
+Accordingly, AFAO provides leadership promotes, coordinates and supports the shared goals of its members and the communities they represent in its endeavours.

-AFAO’s rules set out the objectives for our work, which are to:
+AFAO’s Constitution sets out the objectives for our work, which are to:

-- contribute to the global effort to end HIV and AIDS and respond to issues affecting AFAO’s members and communities abroad
+- contribute to the global effort to end HIV and AIDS and respond to issues affecting the Members and communities abroad;

-- advocate for, be informed by and remain embedded within communities living with and affected by HIV and AFAO’s members who represent them
+- advocate for, be informed by and remain embedded within communities living with and affected by HIV and the Members who represent them; and

 We do this by:

-- leading national conversations on these issues and contribute to regional and global dialogue
+- leading national conversations on these issues and contributing to regional and global dialogue;

-- coordinating issues and responses across AFAO’s members and other organisations
+- coordinating issues and responses across the Members, Affiliate Members and other organisations;

-- developing and implement programs and respond to gaps
+- developing and implementing programs and responding to gaps;

-- promoting discussion among AFAO members on policy issues
+- promoting discussion among the Members and Affiliate Members on policy issues;

-- formulating and documenting policy positions and support their implementation
+- formulating and documenting policy positions and supporting their implementation;

-- influencing the planning and reporting of research and support its translation
+- influencing the planning and reporting of research and supporting its translation;

-- developing workforce capability and sector capacity and support AFAO members
+- developing workforce capability and sector capacity and supporting the Members and Affiliate Members;

-- promoting the success of AFAO and its members and build awareness of successful community-based responses in Australia, regionally and internationally
+- promoting the success of AFAO and its Members and Affiliate Members and building awareness of successful community-based responses in Australia, regionally and internationally;

-- fostering financial security and sustainability in the community-based responses of AFAO and its members and partners and
+- fostering financial security and sustainability in the community-based responses of AFAO and its Members, Affiliate Members and partners.

 AFAO is developing a new strategic plan to progress the organisation’s work beyond the life of the Strategic Directions 2011 – 2017.